 If you’re currently like me and want to eat all the hearty soups and stews, be sure to check out some of the other yummy soups below!

-Creamy Chickpea and Rice Soup:
+Creamy Chickpea & Rice Soup Photos

 Please let me know if you give this super simple and creamy chickpea and rice soup a try!
 I’d love to know your thoughts so be sure to leave a comment down below and rate the recipe.
 Also, be sure to share it with any friends who you think would enjoy it!